SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Other indicators that might identify specific persons.

-Confidentiality in SMS is something that should take a stance on and, if applicable, create a confidentiality policy that you can adhere to.
+Confidentiality in SMS is something that you should take a stance on and, if applicable, create a confidentiality policy that you can adhere to.
 Considerations for confidentiality are:

 • How much personal information to include in safety reports;